How to Convert Date to Text in Excel?

 Left: LEFT Function in ExcelLEFT Function In ExcelThe left function returns the number of characters from the start of the string.
 For example, if we use this function as =LEFT ( "ANAND",2), the result will be AN. will take the first portion for year format.
 Takes 4 first 4 characters as Year format.

 Mid: MID Function will take the middle part of the data for Month format.
 Takes middle 2 characters for Month format.

 Right: RIGHT Function in ExcelRIGHT Function In ExcelRight function is a text function which gives the number of characters from the end from the string which is from right to left.
 For example, if we use this function as =RIGHT ( “ANAND”,2) this will give us ND as the result. will take the last part for Day format.
 Takes the last 2 characters for Day format.

 Now, go ahead and apply the formula to get the date format.

 This has been a guide to Convert Date to Text in Excel.
-Here we discuss how to convert date to Text in excel using 3 methods – 1) Text Function and 2) Text to Column Option 3) Formula Method along with excel example and downloadable excel templates.
+Here we discuss how to convert date to text in excel using three methods – 1) Text Function and 2) Text to Column Option 3) Formula Method along with excel example and downloadable excel templates.
 You may also look at these useful functions in excel –